mmaleki92/computational_physics_ut_2021/Assignment/README.md

 # assignment 1

-aim: work with basics of python and Jupyter
+aim of this assignment: work with basics of Python, Jupyter and a little of Numpy

-6 question